str_rot13()

-For those already familiar with the concept, but could use a quick reference with examples, I put together a concise summary of this article.
+— that are frequently used to obfuscate malicious strings of PHP code.
+For those involved in the securing of websites, understanding how these functions are used to encode and decode encrypted chunks of PHP data is critical to accurate monitoring and expedient attack recovery.For those already familiar with the concept, but could use a quick reference with examples, I put together a concise summary of this article.
 The article here is intended as a “behind-the-scenes” look at the decoding and encoding happening on the examples page.
 Here’s the quick-jump menu:

 Encoding and decoding with str_rot13()

-As explained in the PHP documentationstr_rot13() is a simple function used for rotating everyletter “13 places in the alphabet” while ignoring non-alphanumeric characters.
-This type of encoding is called ROT13 encoding and it’s very straightforward using the str_rot13() function.
-Let’s look at an example..
+is a simple function used for rotating everyletter “13 places in the alphabet” while ignoring non-alphanumeric characters.
+This type of encoding is called ROT13 encoding and it’s very straightforward using the str_rot13()

-Let’s say we want to ROT13-encode the following string:
+function.
+Let’s look at an example..Let’s say we want to ROT13-encode the following string:

 <?php $string = 'Encoding and Decoding Encrypted PHP Code'; ?>

-We run this string through str_rot13() and set it as a variable named $encoded like so:
+and set it as a variable named $encoded

-<?php $encoded = str_rot13($string); ?>
+like so:<?php $encoded = str_rot13($string); ?>

-Echoing the $encoded variable to the browser, we get this string of gibberish:
+variable to the browser, we get this string of gibberish:Rapbqvat naq Qrpbqvat Rapelcgrq CUC Pbqr

-To decode a string encoded with str_rot13(), we simply run it back through the function to restore the original string.
-Here is an example that returns the original string to a variable named$decoded:
+, we simply run it back through the function to restore the original string.
+Here is an example that returns the original string to a variable named$decoded

-$decoded = str_rot13(str_rot13($string))
+:$decoded = str_rot13(str_rot13($string))

-Echoing $decoded, we see the original string as expected:
+, we see the original string as expected:Encoding and Decoding Encrypted PHP Code

 Copy/paste example (try it for yourself):